3. Quick Start¶

 Load session context to keep different sessions isolated.

-Build an Agent: includes the model, tools (such as executing Python code), conversation memory modules, and formatter — for details, please refer to Services and Adapters.
+Build an Agent: includes the model, tools (such as executing Python code), conversation memory modules, and formatter.

 Stream responses via